tommyettinger/textratypist/README.md

 refer to them; this acts like a normal style, but actually changes what Font is used to draw.
 The full list of styles is long, but isn't as detailed as the effect tokens.
 You can enable styles with something like libGDX color markup, in square brackets like `[*]`, or you can use `{STYLE=BOLD}` to do the same thing.
 Tags and style names are both case-insensitive, but color names are case-sensitive.
-The full list of styles:
+The full list of styles and related square-bracket tags:

+- `[]` undoes the last change to style/color/formatting, though it doesn't do anything to TypingLabel effects.
+- `[ ]` resets all styles/colors/formatting and effects to the initial state.
+- `[(label)]` temporarily stores the current formatting state as `label`, so it can be re-applied later.
+- `[ label]` re-applies the formatting state stored as `label`, if there is one.
 - `[*]` toggles bold mode.
 Can use style names `*`, `B`, `BOLD`, `STRONG`.
 - `[/]` toggles oblique mode (like italics).
 Can use style names `/`, `I`, `OBLIQUE`, `ITALIC`.
 - `[^]` toggles superscript mode (and turns off subscript or midscript mode).
 Can use style names `^`, `SUPER`, `SUPERSCRIPT`.